‘Set up to fail’: The tortured history of the 9/11 Commission

 But following pressure from the victims’ families, the White House caved, allowing the commission to go forward.

 From the outset, neither side — Republicans or Democrats — fully trusted the other.
-They wrangled over budgets, access to documents, and other matters almost immediately.
+They wrangled over budgets, access to documents and other matters almost immediately.
 One of the most contentious early battles was over access to the Joint Inquiry report by Congress.

 White House Counsel Alberto Gonzalez, who referred to Bush as his “client,” was the chief gatekeeper in the White House.
 “Let me take this back to my client,” he would say, according to Kean and Hamilton.
 “I’ve got to protect my client.”